-This is a map of Europe in 1815, just after the Napoleonic Wars had ended.
+Below is a map of Europe in 1815, just after the Napoleonic Wars had ended.
 I must note that even within the boundaries of the states shown below there was a lot more political control regionally than is detailed here, but you can gauge the generally decentralized political nature of Europe as a whole anyway:

 Now let us shift back to the colonial spheres of the European empires in Africa and South Asia.
 I argue, contrary to the World System theorists, that colonialism was actually more of a burden than a boon to the societies of Europe.
 I’m not going to dig up any statistics for this claim, but I will use the modern-day example of the American experience in Iraq and Afghanistan to bolster my argument that colonialism is far more costly to societies than beneficial.
 I don’t see how this would have been any different for the people living in 19th-century Europe.

 Here is a deplorable political map of the Gulf of Guinea circa 1600-1800, and we can see that the general makeup of the political entities in this region is just as decentralized as that of Europe and India: This map also shows the modern-day borders of the states that European imperialists drew up to support their burdensome, inefficient, ofttimes brutal, and wholly pompous colonial apparatuses, which brings me to the policy prescriptions of the World Systems theorists.
-But first, a bit more historical background!
+But first, a bit more historical background.

 A large part of the people of the world borrowed from Western civilization and adopted Western ideals at a time when the West had become unsure of itself and had largely lost faith in the traditions that have made it what it is.
 This was a time when the intellectuals of the West had to a great extent abandoned the very belief in freedom which, by enabling the West to make full use of those forces that are responsible for the growth of all civilization, had made its unprecedented quick growth possible.
 In consequence, those men from the less advanced nations who became purveyors of ideas to their own people learned, during their Western training, not how the West had built up its civilization, but mostly those dreams of alternatives which its very success has engendered.
 This development is especially tragic because, though the beliefs on which these disciples of the West are acting may enable their countries to copy more quickly a few of the achievements of the West, they will also prevent them from making their own distinct contributions.
 Not all that is the result of the historical development of the West can or should be transplanted to other cultural foundations; and whatever kind of civilization will emerge in those parts under Western influence may sooner take appropriate forms if allowed to grow rather than if it is imposed from above.
 If it is true […] that the necessary condition for a free evolution – the spirit of individual initiative – is lacking, then surely without that spirit no civilization can grow anywhere.

-The adopted Western ideals that the West was itself unsure about and the alternative dreams that Hayek writes of are, as you may have guessed, the various strains of Marxist thought that had at that time completely permeated the universities of Europe (where the sons of African elites went to study).
+The adopted Western ideals that the West was itself unsure about and the alternative dreams that Hayek writes of are, as you may have guessed, the various strains of Marxist thought that had at that time completely permeated the universities of Europe and the United States (where the sons of African elites went to study).
 Now that we have a proper understanding of the intellectual climate surrounding the process of decolonization, I want to focus on a particular point that I believe was made by most, if not all, of the leaders of the various decolonization movements.

-The acknowledgement that the colonial states were made up of a great many types of nationalities (here it is important to remember the decentralized nature of the pre-colonial world) due to European imperialism was made repeatedly by the victors of the anti-colonial revolutions – this was due largely to the demands of the people within these colonial boundaries for more political, legal, and economic control over their traditional territories, which many of the socialist-inspired revolutionaries had promised to them once independence was achieved – was just that: a mere acknowledgement.
+The acknowledgement that the colonial states were made up of a great many types of nationalities (here it is important to remember the decentralized nature of the pre-colonial world) due to European imperialism was made repeatedly by the victors of the anti-colonial revolutions (this was due largely to the demands of the people within these colonial boundaries for more political, legal, and economic control over their traditional territories, which many of the socialist-inspired revolutionaries had promised to them once independence was achieved) was just that: a mere acknowledgement.

 An excerpt from Julius Nyerere, leader of Tanzania’s revolution and socialist dictator for 24 years: